nicoaugereau/AlexaAWSLambdaJeedom/README.md

 - and if applicable, the percentage for positioning the roller shutter

 For example:
-To open the shutters, ask Alexa "Alexa asks Devialet to open the shutters of the living room".
+- To open the shutters, ask Alexa "Alexa asks Devialet to open the shutters of the living room".
-To position the roller shutter at a certain percentage, Alexa must then be asked "Alexa asks Devialet to set the shutter at 20%".
+- To position the roller shutter at a certain percentage, Alexa must then be asked "Alexa asks Devialet to set the shutter at 20%".

+***Use for lights***

+To control the lights, 3 elements are important to give to Alexa:
+- the request for a request (action) to Freebox Devialet
+- the action on the light (on/off)
+- the location of the lamp

+For example:
+"Alexa asks Devialet to turn on the light in the living room"